-The underwriters are committed to purchase all the shares of common stock offered by us and the selling shareholder if they purchase any shares.
+The underwriters are committed to purchase all the shares of common stock offered by us if they purchase any shares.
 The underwriting agreement also provides that if an underwriter defaults, the purchase commitments of non-defaulting underwriters may also be increased or the offering may be terminated.